arduino-filtro-mediana-rapido

-The best example to illustrate the instability of the mean is its behavior in the presence of spurious points.
-A single anomalous point can cause a large deviation in the mean, ruining a whole series of measurements, showing the lack of robustness of the mean as an estimator of trend.
+The best example to illustrate the instability of the mean is its behavior with outliers.
+A single anomalous point can cause a large deviation in the mean, ruining an entire series of measurements, which shows the lack of robustness of the mean as a trend estimator.

-On the other hand, the median filter can only return sampled points, so we lose the ability to “interpolate” (subsample) that we can obtain with other filters.
-This causes the filtered signals to be “angular” and present discrete jumps.
+Furthermore, the median filter can only return sampled points, so we lose the “interpolation” (subsampling) capability we can get with other filters.
+This causes filtered signals to be “angular” and present discrete jumps.

 To illustrate the behavior of the moving median filter, we will show the results for the same simulated input signal and different window sizes.